OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-responsive-navigation-bar-with-a-hamburger-menu/README.md

 # 🐞 CSS Challenge:  Responsive Navigation Bar with a Hamburger Menu

-This challenge focuses on creating a responsive navigation bar that adapts seamlessly to different screen sizes.
-We'll utilize CSS Grid for layout and a hamburger menu icon for smaller screens.
-No JavaScript is required; the entire effect is achieved with CSS.
-This example will use plain CSS, but could easily be adapted to Tailwind CSS.
+This challenge involves creating a responsive navigation bar that adapts to different screen sizes.
+For smaller screens, a hamburger menu icon will be used to reveal the navigation links.
+We'll use CSS (specifically CSS3) for styling.
+Tailwind CSS is not strictly needed for this, but it could streamline some of the styling.

-## Description of the Styling:
+**Description of the Styling:**

-The navigation bar will be positioned at the top of the page.
-On larger screens (above 768px), the navigation links will be displayed inline, evenly spaced.
-On smaller screens, the links will be hidden behind a hamburger menu icon.
-Clicking the icon will toggle the visibility of the links.
-The styling will include a clean, modern aesthetic.
+The navigation bar will be fixed at the top of the page.
+On larger screens (e.g., above 768px), the navigation links will be displayed inline.
+On smaller screens, the links will be hidden by default and revealed when the hamburger menu is clicked.
+The hamburger icon will be a simple three-line icon that transforms into an "X" upon clicking.
+The overall style will be clean and modern.

-## Full Code:
+**Full Code:**

 ```html
 <!DOCTYPE html>